sigcsets/sigcse2022/_authors/posters.md

 -   **Proposer**: Include name, affiliation, and email address.
 You should expect most correspondence related to the conference to arrive via email to the corresponding author.
 Please check your spam filter if you haven’t received an expected notification.

--   **Abstract**: Limited to 250 words.
+-   **Abstract**: Limited to {{site.data.submissions.posters.abstract-limits}}.
 The abstract should summarize the major aspects and serve as an advertisement for your poster.
 Some aspects you may want to include are the objective(s) of the work being presented, preliminary results, future work, and intended audience.
 The same abstract will also need to be submitted via a text box on the submission page.
 Please be sure that your description is accurate and that both submitted copies (here in the poster proposal, and in the submission text box) are exactly the same.

 -   **Extended Abstract**: The sections for this will vary from poster to poster, but it is expected to describe the main topic of the poster.
 A suggestion is to have the following sections: 1) Problem / Background / Related Work; 2) Overview / Methods / Results; 3) Contributions and Future Work.
 You may want to also list references.
 Your objective here is to explain why the topic is significant.